GCHOfficial/assetlockmanager/README.md

-# Asset Lock Manager (Open Source Core)
+# 🔒 Asset Lock Manager (Open Source Core)

-**Prevents simultaneous edits and merge conflicts for binary assets in Git.**
+**Prevents simultaneous edits and merge conflicts for binary assets in Git, especially useful for Unreal Engine projects.**

-This repository contains the open-source core components of the Asset Lock Manager system:
+This repository contains the open-source core components of the Asset Lock Manager system, designed to help teams working with large binary files (like `.uasset` and `.umap` files in Unreal Engine) avoid painful merge conflicts.

+---

+## ✨ Core Components

-*   **Server:** A Flask-based API server (in `server/`) that manages lock information using a PostgreSQL database and Redis cache.
+*   **🖥️ Server:** A Flask-based API server (in `server/`) that manages lock information using a PostgreSQL database and Redis cache.
-*   **Client:** A Python CLI tool (in `client/`) for users to interact with the server (login, lock, unlock, check, list).
+*   **⌨️ Client:** A Python CLI tool (in `client/`) for users to interact with the server (login, lock, unlock, check, list).
-*   **Hook:** A Git pre-commit hook (in `hooks/`) that uses the client to prevent commits of assets locked by others.
+*   **🎣 Hook:** A Git pre-commit hook (in `hooks/`) that uses the client to prevent commits of assets locked by others.
-*   **Frontend:** A React/TypeScript web interface (in `frontend/`) providing user login, dashboard (lock lists), user settings (password/email change), admin panels (user management, configuration), and user-to-user lock notifications.
+*   **🌐 Frontend:** A React/TypeScript web interface (in `frontend/`) providing user login, dashboard (lock lists), user settings (password/email change), admin panels (user management, configuration), and user-to-user lock notifications.
 Served via Nginx which also acts as a proxy to the backend API.

+---

-## Features
+## ⭐ Features

 *   Centralized lock management via REST API.
 *   JWT-based authentication.